chichi-ohio/about/README.md

 👋 About Me:
-Chichi | 20 | MCR, UK - SF, USA
+Chichi | 24 | MCR, UK

 Hey!
-My name is Chichi - I am a Machine Learning/Data Science Student.
+My name is Chichi - I am a Computer Science Student.

 🚀 Working On:
 Something cool.
 Will update when ready!
-If you are interested in ML/Software, get in touch!
+If you are interested in AI/Software, get in touch!

 👨‍💻 Technologies:
 Python